clbrge/svelte-proxied-store/README.md

     <a href="/faq">{$_['FAQ']}</a>
 ```

+This approach showcases the flexibility of proxied stores in handling dynamic and context-dependent values, which can be particularly useful for applications that require internationalization or other context-aware features.

 ### Cache systems

-You can also use a proxy handler to automatically and transparently
-load values when a Svelte page in your application subscribe to a
-particular property (for example using the `$` prefix Svelte
+Proxied stores can be used to automatically and transparently load values when a Svelte page in your application subscribes to a particular property (for example, using the `$` prefix Svelte notation).
+This approach is ideal for creating simple or complex cache systems where data is loaded only when requested by a page and never requested a second time.
-notation):

 ```html
 <script>